 #2 Hike to Ramboda Falls

-The Ramboda Falls are located about 20km from the town center and the drive will take about 1 hour.
+The Ramboda Falls are located about 20 km from the town centre and the drive will take about 1 hour.

 However, the view and sounds of these majestic falls will make it worth the journey!

 You can enjoy the view already from the main road, but we recommend getting close and following the water’s source.
 The hike to the top takes about 30mins.
 If you’re planning to do the hike, wear proper shoes as the rocks can be quite slippery.
 Entrance fee is 50 Rs ($0.10).